 HARDINESS ZONES: Annual.

-HARVEST: Fresh: When outside ray florets begin to open.
-Place immediately in water with floral preservative.
-Note: Vase life is 5-10 days.
+HARVEST: Outside ray florets begin to open.
+Place immediately in water.

 Johnny's is committed to your success, every step of the way.